quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part96_15.1.4_Mapping.md

 :p What is the purpose of breaking up the range 1 ≤ 𝜇 ≤ 4 into 1000 steps?
 ??x
-Breaking up the range 1 ≤ 𝜇 ≤ 4 into 1000 steps ensures that we capture all possible values of \( \mu \) with sufficient resolution, allowing us to observe the bifurcation diagram's details.
+Breaking up the range 1 ≤ 𝜇 ≤ 4 into 1000 steps ensures that we capture all possible values of $\mu$ with sufficient resolution, allowing us to observe the bifurcation diagram's details.
 This step helps in generating a detailed and accurate representation of how the system behaves across different parameter values.

 ```python
 for mu in np.linspace(1, 4, 1000):